JakeB1998/insurance-chat-bot/README.md

 ## ▶️ How to Run

 1. Clone the repository or copy the files into a directory.
-2. Create a cirtuak environment
+2. Create a virtual environment

 ```bash
 python -m venv venv